albedo-engine/swizzler/README.md

 let result = to_rgba(Some(r_channel), None, None, Some(a_channel)).unwrap();
 ```

-> NOTE: you can use `None` to let a channel empty.
+> NOTE: you can use `None` to leave a channel empty.

 The result image is an `ImageBuffer` from the [image crate](https://docs.rs/image/0.23.2/image/struct.ImageBuffer.html), that you can manipulate like any other image: